 - Masking tape (optional)

 Brushes are one of the most integral parts of painting.
-Artists use a combination of many different types of brushes that add unique effects to the canvas.
-Factors like variable water and paint compositions and different brush angles can also change the game.
-Different brush sizes are used for different purposes.
+Artists use a combination of different types of brushes to add unique effects to the canvas.
+Factors such as variable water and paint compositions, as well as different brush angles, can also make a significant different.

 - Medium Brush Size—to do the main painting and to add special effects